kettanaito/naming-cheatsheet/README.md

 ### `fetch`

-Requests for a data, which takes time (i.e. async request).
+Request for some data, which takes some indeterminate time (i.e. async request).

 ```js
 function fetchPosts(postCount) {